zsoltgyulai94/doc/doc/_admin-guide/020_The_concepts_of_syslog-ng/008_Message_representation.md

 ## Tags

-Custom text labels added to the message' that are mainly used for filtering.
+Custom text labels added to the message that are mainly used for filtering.
 None of the current message transport protocols adds tags to the log messages.
 Tags can be added to the log message only within syslog-ng OSE.
 The syslog-ng OSE application automatically